 We can roughly take 5G device owners as 5G subscribers.
 Then, the ratio of the number of 5G subscribers compared to 4G subscribers in China would be close to South Korea.
 Note: China commercialized 5G technology more than half a year after South Korea.
 The average monthly data used by Chinese 4G subscribers is similar to South Korean 4G subscribers.
 The average monthly data usage of Chinese 4G subscribers is also increasing year by year.
 According to the 5G development journey of South Korea, there is a high probability that the data usage of Chinese 5G subscribers will triple.
 As my work is closely related to networks, I have to pay extra attention to network costs.
 Now, I am a little worried about whether the network bandwidth costs will triple too.

 To make the 4G-to-5G upgrade easier for subscribers, Chinese telecom operators inherited their practices from the 3G-to-4G upgrade.
 To enjoy 5G services, Chinese subscribers only need to change their devices.
 They do not need to change their SIM/UIM cards, phone numbers, or data plans.
 Technically speaking, replacing 4G SIM/UIM cards with 5G ones is necessary to implement new security mechanisms.
 However, they gave up the approach of replacing SIM/UIM cards to encourage more subscribers to upgrade to 5G.
 In this approach, the only cost for the upgrade is the cost of their devices.
 How much does a 5G device cost?
-On December 10, 2019, Xiaomi launched their new 5G phone for CNY 1,999 (USD 286).
+On December 10, 2019, new 5G phone for CNY 1,999 (USD 286).
 This is the first time a 5G phone was sold cheaper than CNY 2,000.

 In the preceding figure, you can see two prices.
 Many people find a 5G phone for CNY 1,999 affordable.
 Some of you may find CNY 999 (USD 143) acceptable for a 5G industrial module when comparing it to an industrial module offered by Qualcomm.
 The latter costs about CNY 3,000 (USD 431).
 However, CNY 999 is far from appealing, considering that a 4G module costs less than CNY 100 (USD 14) on average.
 It will be very difficult to persuade tens of thousands of industrial enterprises to upgrade their 4G modules to 5G at this price.
 Therefore, it will take a long time for them to implement a 5G IoT.